percona/k8spxc-docs/docs/update.md

     !!! warning

         The above command upgrades various components of the cluster including PMM Client.
-If you didn't follow the [official recommendation](https://docs.percona.com/percona-monitoring-and-management/how-to/upgrade.html) to upgrade PMM Server before upgrading PMM Client, you can avoid PMM Client upgrade by removeing it from the list of images as follows:
+If you didn't follow the [official recommendation](https://docs.percona.com/percona-monitoring-and-management/how-to/upgrade.html) to upgrade PMM Server before upgrading PMM Client, you can avoid PMM Client upgrade by removing it from the list of images as follows:

         === "For Percona XtraDB Cluster 8.0"
             ```bash